 Les Capon MCIfA

-Les has been involved in archaeology since 1984, progressing to be a supervisor of trainees by 1986, and has worked in commercial archaeology for 26 years.
-He has had two principal employers: Lesley Howes Archaeological Services from 1989 to 1996 and AOC Archaeology since 1996, in addition to work with Nottingham University and in Dresden, Germany.
-Les has worked as a supervisor and then a project officer on a range of urban and rural excavations, evaluations and watching briefs in and around Greater London.
-He has also specialised in historic garden archaeology and historic building recording.
+Les has been involved in archaeology since 1984, progressing to be a supervisor of trainees by 1986, and has worked in commercial archaeology for 29 years.
+Les has been promoted in-house since starting as a field assistant at AOC in 1996.
+Les is interested in all periods of archaeology, and has supervised and managed on a range of urban and rural excavations, evaluations and watching briefs in and around Greater London and southern England.
+He has also specialised in historic landscape archaeology and historic building recording.
 Significant sites include an excavation of a multi-period site at Ingress Abbey in Kent from 1997 to 2004; the internationally significant site of the East India Company’s shipyard on the Isle of Dogs, a tanning site in Waltham Abbey, Essex and industrial sites in Derbyshire and Staffordshire.
-More recently, Les supervised a 2-hectare excavation in Bicester, excavations in Berkhamsted, and a complex Tudor and workhouse site in Bow, East London.
-In early 2015, Les worked on two cemetery sites; one in the City of London, another in Egham.
+More recently, Les supervised a 2-hectare excavation in Bicester, and a complex Tudor and workhouse site in Bow, East London.
+In 2016-17, Les worked on the deep Roman stratigraphy near the Tower of London, and most recently been excavating part of the walled Roman town of Sandy, Bedfordshire.

 The HBR aspect of Les’s work ranges from timber-framed buildings to Cold War structures, from private dwellings to large public buildings and industrial sites.
-Significant recent sites include Mason’s Ironstone Works in Hanley and the Anchor works in Swadlincote.
+Recent sites range from Gas Holders to Aisled Barns, Town Houses and Factories.
 Much of this work has been undertaken to satisfy conditions imposed by planners under Listed Building Consent.
 As well as publication texts, Les contributes finds illustrations to publication standard.

 Capon, L 2005.
 ‘Excavations at The Ridings, Northampton’ Northamptonshire Archaeology Vol. 33, 131-142